Vermillion Community Mural Project

 The first Vermillion community mural.

-The Vermillion Community Mural Project is a subsidiary of the the VCA developed by Amber Hansen, an assistant professor at University of South Dakota’s Department of Fine Arts.
-The VCMP seeks to create public art spaces for community members to share their stories through visual language.
+The Vermillion Community Mural Project was a subsidiary of the the VCA developed by Amber Hansen, an assistant professor at University of South Dakota’s Department of Fine Arts.
+The VCMP sought to create public art spaces for community members to share their stories through visual language.
 Through participating in the creation of the murals, we hope that more people will see themselves as imaginers and creators, capable of creating the world they want to live in.
+In 2022, VCMP evolved into Mural On the Wall.

 The first community mural, completed in 2017, is featured on the side of the Coyote Twin Theater in Vermillion’s Pocket Park.
 It drew inspiration from familiar Vermillion sights and community values, represented as movie posters in honor of its location.